openhie/facility-recon/docs/source/quick/quick-match.md

 ## Pair data sources

-* Go to the Data Source Pair tab and select both data sources.
-The data source you select under Source 1 is the target (the one you want to fix).
-The data source you select under Source 2 is the one that is the leader that you want to eventually merge your data with.
+* Go to the Reconcile tab and choose Create and Manage Data Source Pair.
+Select both data sources.
+The data source you select under Source 1 source of truth.
+The data source you select under Source 2 is the one that you want to fix.

-* Choose NGO as Source 1 and DHIS2 as Source 2.
+* Choose DHIS2 as Source 1 and NGO as Source 2.

 ![](../img/pair_data.png)

-* Click SAVE and you will be taken to the reconciliation screen.
+* Click Save and you will be taken to the Reconcile page.

 > Note.
 After saving the pair should be active.
 If not, then below the pair choose Active under Existing Data Source Pairs.
 Then click Activate Pair.

 ## Reconciliation

 * There are only two regions (the top administrative level in the fakeland data).
 They are automatically matched.
 The status wheels labeled Matched indicate that 2 of 2 regions have been matched.
 In the bottom portion of the screenshot below, you can also see that for Level 1 there is 100% match, as the two locations in Source 1 match the two locations in Source 2.

 * Near the bottom left click Proceed to District to continue.